 - Identify and access core affective experiences including anger, sadness, fear and joy Identify the presence and/or expressions of transformance, the overarching motivational force driving positive change in AEDP, in clients

-- Demonstrate utilizing transformance affects and related affects as catalysts to maximize patient’s healing and actualization
+- Demonstrate utilizing transformance affects as a catalyst to maximize patient’s healing

 View the daily agenda for all 5 modules here.